brokensbone/rumandpopcorn/rnp/content/lists/books-2024.md

     - Very short but totally gripping.
 A murder in Sicily.
 Does the mafia even exist?
 1. Pen Vogler - Stuffed
     - Totally fascinating history of British food and politics
+1. Shirley Jackson - We Have Always Lived in the Castle
+    - Well this was weird.
+Intense and spooky novella of two creepy sisters and their murderous past